michaliskambi/elisp/lsp/README.md

     - type `Start` and try to complete.

-         Philip Zander's LSP server will fail to complete anything, answering that `Laz_AVL_Tree` cannot be found.
+         Philip Zander's LSP server will fail to complete anything, answering that `Laz_AVL_Tree` cannot be found (error visible in Emacs).

-         Ryan Joseph's LSP server will fail to complete anything, without any message.
-(So actually it is a bit worse.)
+         Ryan Joseph's LSP server will fail to complete anything.
+Without any message in Emacs (so it is a bit worse), though there is a clear message in VS Code.

          Lazarus IDE is better: it can do code completion, so it evidently finds `Laz_AVL_Tree` (since we know it would fail to do code completion when units are missing).